priemum/Website/README.md

 # Paradise Bot List
 Source code for the Paradise Bot List Website

-> The official Paradise Bot List site has been shut down!
+> The official Paradise Bot List site has been shut down temporarily!

 ---